coopiteasy/cie-custom/rotordc_sale_picking_state/readme/DESCRIPTION.rst

-Add 'Delivery State' and 'Internal Picking State' on sale orders.
-They have the following values:
+Add 'Internal Picking State' and 'Delivery State' on sale orders.
+They have the following values in addition to the states of stock pickings:

-- Unknown --- No picking of that type could be found, or multiple pickings of that type were found.
+- None --- No picking of that type could be found.
-- Unprocessed --- The picking of that type is not done.
-- Done --- The picking of that type is done.
+- Unknown --- Multiple pickings of that type were found, and they have conflicting states.